notqmail/notqmail.org/Pull-Requests.md

 - Squash commits into the sequence we'd want merged to `master`
 - Force-push to the feature branch

 # To merge a PR, we...

 - Click the popup menu for "Merge pull request"
 - Choose "Rebase and merge"

+# A note on "surrounding code" and conventions

+- if a single-line function declaration (i.e. name and all types on the same line) is changed then convert it to C89
+- if a function declaration in a header is changed, and the declaration in the .c file either is C89 already or is converted in the same patch by the above rule, then switch the one in the header too (do _NOT_ do that if it would drag in additional headers to the .h file to get the types to avoid more disruptive changes)
+- use uid_t and gid_t where appropriate